Characters: The Wheel Of Time Taveren

 - Curbstomp Battle: Thanks to his Hate Plague immunity, he effortlessly takes down Padan Fain near the end of The Last Battle.

-- Deadpan Snarker: So very much.
-Mat is far and away the snarkiest character in the series.
+- Deadpan Snarker: He is far and away the snarkiest character in the series.

 - Black Comedy Rape: Elayne jokes about how he's getting a taste of his own medicine, although she does apologize.